mr-fool/Synapse-Sprinter--Crossy_Road/README.md

 `pip install pyserial pygame`
 3. Run the `main.py` script.
 4. To run in Arduino mode, set `ARDUINO_MODE = True`.
-5. To run with hardware, execute the `EEGtoKeyStroke(EEGReadings)` function.

 ## What's next for Synapse-Sprinter-Crossy Road
 Our future goals for Synapse-Sprinter-Crossy Road include making the game accessible across multiple platforms, ensuring that the rehabilitative and entertaining aspects of the game reach a wider audience.